Mary Bell: First confession

 On the afternoon of 4 August, the parents of Norma Bell contacted police, stating their daughter wished to confess what she knew of the death of Brian Howe.
 DCI Dobson arrived at their home, formally cautioned Norma, then asked what she knew.
-Norma then informed Dobson; Mary had taken her to a "spot on the 'Tin Lizzie, at which point she had been shown Brian's body.
+Norma then informed Dobson; Mary had taken her to a "spot on the 'Tin Lizzie'" waste ground, at which point she had been shown Brian's body.
 Mary had then demonstrated to her how she had strangled the child.
 According to Norma, Mary had confessed to her she had enjoyed strangling the child, before describing how she had inflicted the scour marks to his stomach with a razor blade—which had been hidden at the crime scene—and "the broken scissors".
 Norma then led police to the crime scene and revealed the location where the razor blade was hidden.
 A drawing Norma made of the wounds inflicted to the boy's abdomen precisely matched those described by the coroner.

 May then said, "The blocks Norma, howay," and we went along to the (concrete) blocks.
 Then May said to Brian, "Lift up your neck."
 Just when she said that there were some boys playing around and Lassie, Brian Howe's dog, was barking.
 She had followed us down.
 May then said, "Get away or I'll set the dog on you!"
 The boys went away.
 May said to Brian again, "Lift up your neck."

 — Section of Norma Bell's confession to police.
 4 August 1968.

 Mary Bell was visited at her home in the early hours of 5 August.
 On this occasion, she was notably defensive when confronted with the discrepancies in her previous statement, informing detectives: "You're trying to brainwash me.
 I will get a solicitor to get me out of this."

 Later the same day, Norma was questioned again.
 On this occasion, she made a full statement in which she admitted being present when Mary had actually strangled Brian.
 According to Norma, when the trio were alone on the "Tin Lizzie", Mary "seemed to go all funny", pushing the child into the grass and attempting to strangle him before stating to her, "My hands are getting thick.
 Take over."
 She had then run from the scene, leaving Mary alone with Brian.

 A forensic examination of clothing owned by both girls revealed the grey fibres discovered upon Brian's body were a precise match to a woollen dress owned by Mary; the maroon fibres upon the child's shoes were a precise match to a skirt owned by Norma.
 Furthermore, the same grey fibres had also been found upon the body of Martin Brown.